 The old guy asked us where we’d come from, and I told him.
 His response was fairly close to, “You came over near Darwin?
 There’s not even a trail…I didn’t know you could make it over those cliffs.”
 His young partner asked about the trail, and the old guy told him that it was basically just bushwhacking.
 Not incorrect.

 We headed out in Beatriz’s vehicle and she scraped the bottom hardcore.
 I felt bad, but on the other hand, she’d made fun of my driving on the way up, so I guess we know who’s the better driver. 😉

 During the drive, I realized that Beatriz can take corners in her large vehicle at 400% of the speed that I thought was possible; I thought we might die.
-We arrived at 4:47, meaning that Beatriz would be home around 7; I’d get in around 8:45.
+We arrived at 4:47, meaning that Beatriz would be home around 7.
+I’d get in around 8:45.
 We were a bit worried, as Jerry’s car was still there, and we hoped that they’d made it out ok.

 On the way out, I took pictures of a small airplane at the Kinky Creek Divide airport, as well as a couple of a new STOP strip that had been installed closer to the Green River Lakes road.
 Beatriz, meanwhile, decided to go find “Mosquito Lake,” since some friends of hers had said that it was a nice place to camp.
 With a name like that, I’d not be busy looking for it, but she was curious!